paulrobello/par_infini_sweeper/README.md

 ## Controls
 Left click to uncover a cell.
 If a cell is flagged as a mine, it will not be uncovered.
 Sub grids can only be unlocked when cells neighboring the sub grid are uncovered.
-Shift or Ctrl + Left-click to toggle flagging a cell as a mine.
-Middle-click on an uncovered cell to uncover all neighboring cells.
+Shift or Ctrl + Left-click to toggle flagging a covered cell as a mine.
+On an uncovered cell it will uncover all neighboring cells.
 As a safety you must have same number of flags as mines in the neighboring cells.
 Drag to pan the board.
 Keys:
 * `F1` help.